abdullah-042/book_store/README.md

 # Bookstore Database

 ## Overview
-The book store database is designed for a small business to manage information related to books, authors, customers, and orders within a book store.
+The bookstore database is designed for a small business to manage information related to books, authors, customers, and orders within a bookstore.
 It provides a structured way to store and retrieve data about books, their authors, customers, and transactions.

 ## ERD
 ![alt text](https://github.com/abdullah-042/book_store/blob/main/book_store_erd.jpg?raw=true)